patrickjburke245/okta-technical-exercise/README.md

 ## 3. Technical Exercise Requirements
 I will reiterate the prompt given for this exercise and then illustrate how I fulfilled it.
 The prompt reads:
-_Create a custom application in the programming language of your choice and include the following:
+_ Create a custom application in the programming language of your choice and include the following:
-+ An unsecured ("open") landing page
+_ + An unsecured ("open") landing page
-+ A protected page that any authenticated user can get to
-+ A protected page that only members of an admin group can get to
-+ An admin page that provides an interface to add regular users to the admin group
-+ Leverage Okta for these operations
+_ + A protected page that any authenticated user can get to _ + A protected page that only members of an admin group can get to _ + An admin page that provides an interface to add regular users to the admin group _+ Leverage Okta for these operations
-+ Create custom admin pages that use the Okta API for Create, Read, Update, & Delete user functions.
+_+ Create custom admin pages that use the Okta API for Create, Read, Update, & Delete user functions.
 Refer to: [https://developer.okta.com/docs/api/resources/users.html]_

 The application runs locally on my Windows machine.
 After starting the application and server, I go to `localhost:3000`, a mock news website landing page....
 ## 4. Next Steps